gytterberg/technical-interview-prep/algorithms/3-data-structures/4-solve-graph.md

 ## Big O

-* Both DFS and BFS take O(n) time.
-We MUST attempt to visit every node.
+* Both DFS and BFS take O(V + E) time.
+We MUST attempt to visit every node, which will take us through potentially many edges.

   * For acyclic graphs, we might visit every node and hit the leaves
   * For cyclic graphs, the cycle might not occur until a 'leaf'
+  * For dense graphs, edges will dominate
+  * For sparse graphs, vertices will dominate

-* Keeping track of a 'visited' object means we need O(n) space
+* Keeping track of a 'visited' object means we need O(v) additional space

 ---
 ## Summary